CLAR: Learning 3D Representations for Robotic Manipulation by Fusing Masked Reconstruction with Multi-Level Contrastive Alignment: RELATED WORK

 \subsection{3D Representation Pre-training}

 Recent studies attempt to enhance the 3D understanding capabilities by pre-training on 3D point clouds~\cite{pointmae2022, ulip2024, uni3d2024, recon2023, shapellm2024}.
 PointMAE~\cite{pointmae2022} and PointBert~\cite{pointbert2022} leverage MAE to reconstruct masked point clouds for strengthening the models' geometric comprehension.
 Following the success of contrastive learning in 2D foundation models, \cite{ulip2024, uni3d2024} apply contrastive learning for aligning textual, image, and point cloud features to facilitate the learning of 3D representations.
 Recon~\cite{recon2023} and ShapeLLM~\cite{shapellm2024} attempt to combine both methods simultaneously, achieving promising results.
 However, these approaches have been trained and tested on datasets comprising virtually limitless object data, making them challenging to apply to robotic tasks characterized by data scarcity, complex environments, and significant variations in point cloud scales.
+Crucially, these methods typically perform feature alignment at a global level, overlooking the fine-grained, local correspondences that are essential for precise manipulation tasks.
 As a result, these pre-trained models encounter difficulties when applied to robotic tasks.
 Our aim is to propose a 3D representation learning framework tailored for robotic manipulation tasks, capable of acquiring spatial comprehension skills while also attaining a degree of advanced semantic understanding.